How to use git worktree to optimize git workflow

 This will set up a new work tree in the given location and switch to the my-branch branch within that work tree.

-4. Pushing Changes to Worktree:
+4. Pushing changes to worktree:

 You can use the work tree just like any typical folder and make required changes to its files.
 You can use the simple git add, and git commit commands.